PiwikPRO/log-analytics/README.md

 # Piwik Server Log Analytics

+This version is meant to be used with Piwik or PPMS-Piwik only (use [trucker](https://github.com/PiwikPRO/piwik-log-analytics/tree/trucker) branch when in need of replaying logs on the Trucker).

 Import your server logs in Piwik with this powerful and easy to use tool.

 ## Requirements